danielbodnar/awesome-stars/README.md

 ## blockchain

+- [polkadot-js/dev](https://github.com/polkadot-js/dev) - Development configuration, scripts and and CI setup for polkadot-js projects.
+It acts as templates for other projects to reduce boilerplate, making everything consistent.
 - [wormhole-foundation/wormhole](https://github.com/wormhole-foundation/wormhole) - A reference implementation for the Wormhole blockchain interoperability protocol.
 - [lbryio/lbry-sdk](https://github.com/lbryio/lbry-sdk) - The LBRY SDK for building decentralized, censorship resistant, monetized, digital content apps.
 - [FileNation/FileNation](https://github.com/FileNation/FileNation) - The simplest way to send your files around the world using IPFS. ✏️ 🗃